-Taiwan Innotech Expo (TIE): driving a smart future in Taiwan | Technology | Business Chief APAC
+Taiwan Innotech Expo (TIE): driving a smart future in Taiwan

 Multi Experience

-Other topics will include, the merging of virtual and the real world, due to the rise of VR/AR applications.
+Other topics will include, the blend of virtual and the real world, due to the rise of VR/AR applications.

 “The rapid development of imaging and motion sensing technology allows us to gain more VR/AR experiences in smart applications including traffic, environments, homes, wearable devices, and education,” added TIE.